TeamViewer

 How

-To actually assign a TeamViewer license to an admin, you'll go into the Native Administrator → Assistants → Manage Administrators assistant, and click on the TeamViewer tab:
+To assign a TeamViewer license to an admin, open Native Administrator → Assistants → Manage Administrators, then select the TeamViewer tab.

-Confirmation of the username may be observed from the Assistant > Administrators Online window.
-Usernames is one of the columns displayed for each user logged in.
+You can confirm the username from Assistant → Administrators Online.
+Usernames is one of the columns shown for each signed-in administrator.

 TeamViewer Pre-Requisites